Shubham-Rasal/portfolio3/src/content/blog/devlog-3.md

 ![Popup UI](pop_ui.png)

-Now you can click on a message and see how popular a place is, based on the votes, how many people have been there, etc. You also have the option to show directions to that pin, which opens up in a Google Maps instance.
+Now you can click on a message and see how popular a place is, based on the votes, how many people have been there, etc.

+You also have the option to show directions to that pin, which opens up in a Google Maps instance.

 The UI of the Popup is made to match the overall map style.
 The share button is currently non-functional, which when implemented, will give you the option to share the pin to someone.

-Minor fixes include, authentication code exchange for PKCE oAuth flow, removal of unimplemented features like the leaderboard (coming soon), responsiveness.
+Minor fixes include, fixing Authentication code exchange for PKCE OAuth flow, removal of unimplemented features like the leaderboard (coming soon), responsiveness improvements.

 ## 2. Maximal Studio Website Re-design